someodd/bore/README.md

 * Bundled with a Gopher Protocol server
 * FrontMatter support, you can choose if something is to become a gophermap/menu (you can even use the [.gophermap standard](https://sternenseemann.github.io/spacecookie/spacecookie.gophermap.5.html) for writing those!)
 * Phlogging (blogging) support, with a generated Atom feed and tag and main indexes
+* Search support, search all your `.txt` files with a file ranking algorithm

 ## Quickstart